Bikes and Motorcycles

 The Detroit Connector provides transportation between Ann Arbor and Detroit in support of curricular, co-curricular, research, service-learning and community service opportunities.
 Buses leave from the Central Campus Transit Center in Ann Arbor and make several stops in Detroit.
 All rides are free for U-M faculty, staff, students and their guests, with a valid MCard.

 Applications for driver’s licenses and auto license plates must be made at any Michigan Secretary of State (SOS) branch office (some services, such as certain types of renewals, can be made online).
 For information about vehicle registration and insurance requirements, visit the New Michigan Residents section of the SOS website.
 If you are from out-of-state, you may keep your home plates and operate on your state’s valid driver’s license.
 Make sure to verify any questions with your home state auto insurance, your home state’s department of motor vehicles, and/or the Michigan Secretary of State.

 Regular parking on campus for students is extremely limited.
 Each year, a limited number of parking passes are allocated for graduate student use.
 There are some free commuter lots available if you live some distance from campus; you can park at the lots and take a bus to campus.
 You may want to watch this funny, student produced video which features very useful information on car-less transportation on and off campus.
-For information about parking options, permits, and other information about the parking system, visit the U-M Parking and Transportation Services website.
+For information about parking options, permits, and other information about the parking system, visit the U-M Logistics, Transportation, and Parking website.

 Taxis and Zipcars

 - Ann Arbor Cab, (734) 272-8009